-- The tax credit program does not require that MHT take an easement on the property and public access is not required - After the project is certified as complete, any additional alterations (e.g., additions) require MHT review and approval for five years - Both the homeowner tax credit and the competitive commercial tax credits can be combined with local and federal credits, in addition to local and state grants - Please note, reviews are separate from MHT's review and approval.
-Any costs associated with work items covered by state or local grants or insurance reimbursements must not be included in the final eligible expenses - There are application and review fees based on either the estimated or final qualified rehabilitation program.
+- The tax credit program does not require that MHT take an easement on the property and public access is not required - After the project is certified as complete, any additional alterations require MHT review and approval for five years

+The tax credits can be combined with local and federal credits, in addition to local and state grants

+Please note, reviews are separate from MHT's review and approval.
+Any costs associated with work items covered by state or local grants or insurance reimbursements must not be included in the final eligible expenses.

+• There are application and review fees based on either the estimated or final qualified rehabilitation program.
 Each tax credit program has a different schedule of review fees